Srinivas-Morisetty/Artificial-Auditory-Simulation/README.md

 The results show that the signal processing pipeline successfully simulates the core functions of a cochlear implant.
 The MATLAB implementation provided effective visualization and flexibility, while the C/C++ version proved to be efficient for offline analysis and data logging.
 The project demonstrates the feasibility of software-only auditory prosthetic simulation, laying the groundwork for future research in the field.

+pro-1.c it is recorded audio file processing in c/c++ real1.c it is a real time audio file processing in c/c++

+project2.m it is recorded audio file processing in MATLAB real4.m it is a real time audio file processing in MATLAB

+for these recorded audio file processing we used sample.wav file